opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   Specifies the path to the cgroups relative to the cgroups mount point.

 **--cwd**=PATH
-  Current working directory for the process
+  Current working directory for the process.
+The deafult is */*.

 **--disable-oom-kill**=true|false
   Whether to disable OOM Killer for the container or not.